FAQs About Fakes

 Here are answers to some FAQs (frequently-asked questions) sent to this website about fakes.
 For links to more information on fakes as well as fake alerts, see our main fakes page.

-Q. Is my item real or a fake?
+Q. Is [this item] real or a fake?

 A. Sorry, but we cannot judge the authenticity of any specific item due to some or all of the following reasons: (1) liability, (2) not having the expertise readily available, and/or (3) the difficulty of making judgments based on partial descriptions or photos.
 Nothing generates more controversy among collectors than questions of authenticity, and even experts cannot agree on some items.
 This website is all-volunteer and non-profit; we can't afford to get involved in the middle of disputes about authenticity.
 We publish general information on fakes and reproductions on our Fakes pages.
 This information is offered in "good faith" and represents the best that we can offer, but it is accompanied by a strong disclaimer.